-Explore the comprehensive resources of the US-Mexico border economy, trade boom, transportation infrastructure, and cross-border collaboration.
-Download the full ebook in PDF.
+Explore the comprehensive resources of the US-Mexico border economy, trade boom, transportation infrastructure, nearshoring and cross-border collaboration.

 The roots of the cross-border manufacturing boom trace back to the Maquiladora Program, implemented in the 1960s.
 This program allowed foreign firms to establish factories in Mexico and import materials duty-free.
 These are then assembled and exported back.
 The program’s evolution into the IMMEX program expanded the opportunity by allowing a wider array of goods to be produced.

-Further propelling this trade growth was the signing of the North American Free Trade Agreement (NAFTA) in 1994.
+Further propelling this trade growth was the signing of NAFTA in 1994.
 It eliminated many tariffs and boosted cross-border trade.
 Economists largely agree that NAFTA benefited North America’s economies.
 Regional trade increased sharply over the treaty’s first two decades, from roughly $290 billion in 1993 to more than $1.1 trillion in 2016.
 Cross-border investment also surged.
 US foreign direct investment (FDI) stock in Mexico increasing in that period from $15 billion to more than $100 billion.

 The recent transition from NAFTA to the United States-Mexico-Canada Agreement (USMCA) has further solidified the trade relationship.
 It added modern provisions to address 21st-century trade challenges and opportunities.
-The last three years have witnessed remarkable progress in expanding trade, investment, and employment.
-The goal is that the USMCA generates positive outcomes for workers and the broader society across North America.
+The last three years have witnessed remarkable progress in expanding trade, investment, and employment under the USMCA certificate framework.

 Key Drivers to Cross-Border Manufacturing

 The rise in US-Mexico cross-border manufacturing has been fueled by trade agreements and incentive programs, as well as a cultural shift and infrastructure improvements.
-Robust economic ties between the US and Mexico, exemplified by Mexico becoming the US’ top trading partner in 2019, underscore the significant impact of these strategic initiatives on enhancing cross-border manufacturing.
+Robust economic ties between the US and Mexico, exemplified by Mexico becoming the US’ top trading partner in 2019, underscore the significant impact of these strategic initiatives.

 Several key factors contribute to the success of cross-border manufacturing and trade between the United States and Mexico.
-Additional to foundational support like trade agreements, incentive programs and infrastructural developments, other factors play a role in the success of cross-border manufacturing:
+Additional to foundational support like trade agreements, incentive programs and infrastructural developments, other factors play a role in the success of nearshore outsourcing:

-These elements combined have both strengthened economic ties and boosted the competitiveness of North American industries on the global stage.
-Companies that conduct business in the US-Mexico border zone should expect a unique environment and challenges to binational manufacturing.
+These elements combined have both strengthened economic ties and boosted the competitiveness of North American manufacturing industries on the global stage.

 The Future of the US-Mexico Border